selflash/ofxSketchFilter/README.md

 Description:
 --------

+This is an addon that can apply like a sketch effect.
-move shaders folder to your `openFrameworks/bin/data` folder.
+When you use the addon, copy `data/shaders` folder to your `openFrameworks/bin/data` folder.

 Requirements
 --------